How to Find the Cheapest SR22 Insurance in Indiana (2026 Guide)

 7 Expert Tips to Get the Cheapest SR22 Insurance in Indiana

-Getting an SR22 requirement doesn't mean you have to accept financial ruin.
-There are highly effective strategies you can use to force your monthly premium down.
+Getting an SR22 requirement does not mean you have to accept the first number you are quoted.
+Here are seven proven tactics to push your monthly premium down.

-Warning: Liability insurance only pays the other driver if you cause a crash.
-It does not pay a dime to fix your own car.
-Only choose this option if you drive an older, inexpensive vehicle that you could afford to replace out-of-pocket.
+Warning: Liability coverage only pays the other driver if you cause a crash.
+It does not cover your own vehicle.
+Only choose this if you drive an older, paid-off car you could replace out of pocket.

 Tip 2: Drop Collision and Comprehensive Coverage